TechNova-App-Team/Time.Tracker.SingleFile/CONTRIBUTING.md

 ✗ No harassment, bullying, or discrimination
 ```

-Report violations to: `support@timetracker-pro.local` (or GitHub Issues with 🚨 flag).
+Report violations to: `support@Time.Tracker.SingleFile.XXX` (or GitHub Issues with 🚨 flag).

 ---